kkmp-dk/redirectify/readme.md

+# Install instructions
+## Prerequisite
+Ensure you have the correct rules in main.rs before you compile and install it.

+## Install the program

+Ensure that you are at the root of the project then install the program by
+running: `cargo install --path .`

+Install a new version by doing the same comand when you update it.

-## Install by making sure these keys exits.
+## Install by making sure these keys exits in regidit.exe.
-Please don't use the installer script. it is not working for now
+Please don't use the installer script.
+It is not working for now.

 ```reg
 HKEY_CLASSES_ROOT